Country Guide: Haiti

 - Dogs older than 3 months require an additional rabies vaccination certificate more than 21 days prior to arrival but not more than 11 months.

 - Parrots and macaws cannot be imported.

-- Sporting firearms (a Permit from a consul of Haiti is required0
+- Sporting firearms (permit from a consul of Haiti is required)

 - Firearms (other than sporting guns)